raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 })();
 </script>

-A few things worth saying about those numbers.
-The start figures are the headline, and they hold as the app grows: on the 10,000-component tree oj cold-starts in about a quarter of Vite's time, and the reload loop you pay dozens of times an hour is where that lead compounds. oj's default `oj dev` is an on-demand, unbundled server; the chart shows `oj dev --bundle`, which pre-bundles the client for the fastest loop.
+Some context on those numbers.
+The start figures hold as the app grows: on the 10,000-component tree oj cold-starts in about a quarter of Vite's time, and reload is the one you hit dozens of times an hour.
+Note that oj's default `oj dev` is an on-demand, unbundled server.
+The chart shows `oj dev --bundle`, which pre-bundles the client for the fastest loop.

-One honest caveat: a *well-tuned* Vite is faster than a default one, and I'm not interested in beating a strawman, so these runs are Vite configured sensibly, on the same machine, same app.
-The suite is `bench/run.mjs` in the repo, so you can reproduce it: `node bench/run.mjs 10000`.
+To be fair to Vite: a *well-tuned* Vite is faster than a default one, and I'm not interested in beating a strawman, so these runs are Vite configured sensibly, on the same machine, same app.
+The suite is `bench/run.mjs` in the repo if you want to reproduce it: `node bench/run.mjs 10000`.

-The number that doesn't narrow is memory.
-On that same app oj holds around 115MB where Vite sits above 1.5GB, a 13x gap that widens with app size.
-That is the difference that matters where I run oj most: thousands of ephemeral preview sandboxes, where every megabyte and every second of cold start is multiplied.
+Memory is a different story.
+On that same app oj holds around 115MB while Vite sits above 1.5GB, and unlike the startup gap, this one widens as the app grows.
+That's what matters most where I actually run oj: thousands of ephemeral preview sandboxes, where every megabyte and every second of cold start gets multiplied.

+FWIW: I have seen 12gb vite apps got into 1.8gb with oj usage.

 ## Running a real app

-A benchmark on a toy app proves nothing.
-The bar I set for myself was: take a real, popular open-source Vite app that I did not write, don't touch its config, and run it.
+A benchmark on a small app proves nothing.
+The test I set for myself: take a real, popular open-source Vite app I didn't write, don't touch its config, and run it.

-That is a genuinely hard bar, because real apps lean on the whole surface of Vite: regex `resolve.alias` for monorepo packages, source files outside the app root, TypeScript enums, `import.meta.env`, plugin virtual modules.
-Every one of those is a place a "Vite-compatible" tool can quietly fall short, and getting there is most of what the last stretch of work has been.
+That's harder than it sounds, because real apps use everything Vite offers: regex `resolve.alias` for monorepo packages, source files outside the app root, TypeScript enums, `import.meta.env`, plugin virtual modules.
+Any of those can break a "Vite-compatible" tool, and covering them is most of what the last stretch of work has been.

 I picked [Excalidraw](https://github.com/excalidraw/excalidraw), one of the most-starred open-source React apps on GitHub, and pointed oj at its `excalidraw-app` without changing a line of config.
 It runs.
-Getting there was exactly the list above: its monorepo packages wire through regex `resolve.alias`, its stylesheets use the `.module.scss` convention (which oj's Sass engine now resolves the way dart-sass does), it imports TypeScript source from outside the app root, and it uses `import.meta.env` inside JSX.
-Every one of those was a place oj used to fall short, and each is now a fixed bug with a test.
+Getting there meant hitting exactly the list above: its monorepo packages resolve through regex `resolve.alias`, its stylesheets use the `.module.scss` convention (which oj's Sass engine now resolves the way dart-sass does), it imports TypeScript source from outside the app root, and it uses `import.meta.env` inside JSX.

-The loop on that app, same machine, from `oj dev` (or `vite`, here at 5.0.12) to the first canvas painting:
+The loop on that app, same machine, from `oj dev` (or `vite`, here at 5.0.12, and I assume with latest vite results might have been better on speed, not memory though) to the first canvas painting:

 | | cold start | warm start | memory |
 |---|---|---|---|